-Notably, unlike the case of a hard intervention, this causal query remains identifiable without requiring a global positivity condition \cite{kennedy2018nonparametric,bonvini2023incremental}.
+Notably, unlike the case of a hard intervention, this causal query does not require a global positivity condition \cite{kennedy2018nonparametric,bonvini2023incremental}.

-\section{Cost-penalized I-projection}
+\section{Cost-Penalized I-Projection}

-While exponentially tilted distributions have been characterized as standard I-projections under a mean constraint \cite{levis2024stochastic}, and IPIs have been used to model interventions under limited resource and treatment costs \cite{sarvet2023longitudinal}, a broader connection between IPIs and limiting cases of relaxed optimal transport problems that accommodate cost structures and target distributions has not been described.
+While exponentially tilted distributions have been characterized as standard I-projections under a mean constraint \cite{levis2024stochastic}, and IPIs have been used to model interventions under limited resource and treatment costs \cite{sarvet2023longitudinal}, a broader connection between IPIs and bivariate I-projections that accommodate cost structures and target distributions has not been described.
 In this work, we provide that characterization.

 Given two input probability measures $\pi$ (\emph{source}) and $\nu$ (\emph{target}) over an action set $\mathcal{A}$, a summable\,/\,integrable cost function on pairs $c:\mathcal{A}^2 \!\to[0,\infty)$, and a penalization parameter $\delta\geq 0$, we define the \emph{cost-penalized I-projection} (CPIP) of the independent product $\pi\otimes\nu$ as the joint distribution $\gamma\in\mathcal{M}_+^1(\mathcal{A}^2)$ (in the class of distributions over the Cartesian product $\mathcal{A}^2=\{(A',A'') : A',A''\in\mathcal{A}\}$) that solves: